kasslent/clc-digital-skills/_lessons/module-2.1.md

 *Pro tip!*
 You can choose any font name and rename the font files to anything you wish, so choose something that follows best practices for file management and naming conventions.

+>## CLASS EXERCISE: Apply Styles to Your Project
+>1.
+Open up your website files from day one.
+1. Create a style.css file for your website and link it to each of your pages.
+1. Choose a couple fonts for your website and apply them to your typographical elements.

 ### Extra Resources